johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 Imagine trying to build a face identification system that can recognize any face on Earth—not just some fixed set of faces.
 New faces appear every day, and there's no way to include all of them during training.
 Traditional classification methods start to fall apart in this kind of *open-ended* problem.

 One of the most common such methods is *softmax*.
 It works brilliantly when the set of classes is fixed, but struggles when new, unseen classes appear.
-In this post, we'll explore how softmax works, why it falters in open-ended scenarios, and how *ArcFace* addresses the problem with an *additive angular margin* that forces better separation between classes.
+In this post, we'll explore how softmax works, why it falters in open-ended scenarios, and how *ArcFace*, [ArcFace: Additive Angular Margin Loss for Deep Face Recognition (Deng et al., 2022)](https://arxiv.org/abs/1801.07698), addresses the problem with an *additive angular margin loss* that forces better separation between classes.

 To keep things easy to visualize, we'll use the first five classes of [MNIST](https://en.wikipedia.org/wiki/MNIST_database), a dataset of handwritten digits.
 MNIST doesn't require ArcFace—the classes are fixed at 10—but it's a convenient playground for illustrating the concepts.
 We'll walk through code snippets, mathematical details, and visualizations from trained models.
 The full source code will be available [here](some_url).